ergoplatform/oracle-core/README.md

 ```sh
 To Do...
 ```
 10. Press enter to confirm that the scans have been registered.
-Your oracle core is now properly set up and waiting for the UTXO-set scans to be triggered in order to read the state of the oracle pool on-chain, and then to perform actions.
+Your oracle core is now properly set up and waiting for the UTXO-set scans to be triggered in order to read the state of the oracle pool on-chain to then perform actions/txs.
 11. Rescan the blockchain history by deleting `.ergo/wallet/registry` in your Ergo Node folder.
 12. Once the node has finished rescanning, the oracle core & adapter will automatically issue transactions and move the protocol forward.
 13. Congrats, you can now detach from the screen instance if you wish via `Ctrl+a d`.
 (And reattach via `screen -r`)